The Isle of Man is an internally self-governing dependent territory of the Crown that is not part of the United Kingdom.

 Agriculture, Fisheries & Forestry

-These traditional industries and their ancillary services may play a less significant role on the Isle of Man than they once did, but they still provide considerable employment and have political, social and strategic importance.
+Traditional industries, agriculture, fisheries, forestry and their ancillary services may play a less significant role on the Isle of Man than they once did, but they still provide considerable employment and have political, social and strategic importance.

 The Isle of Man Government, through its Department of Environment, Food and Agriculture, makes available a wide range of financial support measures and services by way of grants, loans and subsidies to farmers and growers.